Here are the details of What Happens If You Don’t Get Enough Sleep at all?

-Yes, Of course, forcing yourself to stay awake and lack of sleep will eventually kill you.
+Yes, Of course, forcing yourself to stay awake, and lack of sleep will eventually kill you.
 In 2012, a man died after trying to watch every single game at the European Championships and going for a total of 11 days without sleep.
 Some people die earlier because their internal temperature is so low that they fall prey to hypothermia.
-Meanwhile, others may fail due to bacteria or disease, as their immune systems cannot fight germs.
+Meanwhile, Due to Sleep Deprivation, others may fail due to bacteria or disease, as their immune systems cannot fight germs.

 Michael Corke is one of the most well-known cases of fatal familial insomnia, which stems from an infrequent genetic mutation.
 Even after doctors tried to put him into a coma, Cork’s mind could not stop.
 He died in 1993 after sleeping for six months without sleeping.

 Everybody is different, and while going days without sleep isn’t healthy for anyone, the time it takes sleeplessness to turn fatal changes from person to person.
 For that reason, organizations such as the Guinness Book of World Records do not even acknowledge submissions for voluntary sleep deprivation— as it’s a lot more dangerous than people may think.